What is Surgical Risk?

 Well, you may not survive the operation.
 Is this the worst-case scenario?
 If you went in for bunion surgery, you would not expect to die.
 If you had heart surgery, then maybe you would appreciate that death does occur.
 After all, it’s an important organ, and many things can go wrong.
 It may surprise you to know that people do die after foot surgery.
 In one case a surgeon gave a medication the patient was allergic to.
 This, of course, would be negligent and not expected but could as quickly arise if the allergy was unknown.
 Of more relevance, a patient died of an overwhelming infection that caused septicaemia.
 This was called necrotising fasciitis, not to be confused with the usual common fasciitis in the foot.
 The flesh-eating condition occurs so swiftly death arises, and the heart stops.
 Both of these cases were rare.
 The first problem can be prevented by undertaking the World Health Organisation pre-surgical checks introduced into surgery in 2008.

 The second problem is difficult to predict as it can occur in healthy patients.
 There is no way of knowing in advance if this can occur.
 This type of risk is very, very low, but the impact of such a condition occurring is very high.
 The same condition might require amputation of a leg.
 All of this is pretty remote from the planned surgery.
 We call this a Level 5 impact risk, and the Royal College of Podiatry first developed this system on a trial basis in 2010, launching it in 2014.
-I published the basis of risk and impact in two books Morton’s Neuroma (2018) and Bunion Hallux valgus, Behind the Scenes (2019).
+I published the basis of risk and impact in two books Morton’s Neuroma (2018) and Bunion Hallux Valgus, Behind the Scenes (2019).
 It is easy to imagine why this is called behind the scenes.

 RISK IMPACT LEVEL